projecttacoma/deqm-test-server/README.md

 For ease of testing, it is recommended to download [Insomnia API Client and Design Tool](https://insomnia.rest) for sending HTTP requests to the server and [Robo 3T](https://robomongo.org) as a GUI for viewing the Mongo database.

+When sending requests, ensure that the `"Content-type": "application/json+fhir"` header is set.
+For sending POST/PUT requests, ensure that the `"X-Provenance"` is populated with a valid JSON object with the `resourceType` key set to `"Provenance"`.

 ### Database Setup

 The following `npm` commands can be used to set up the database: